 For more information on creating your Legacy Fund, please contact Chief Financial Officer Mark Blaylock at 954-565-1090 MBlaylock@Our-Fund.org

-Our Fund Foundation's iGive Society is our community of generous donors ($1,500+ annually) who stand with us to support our mission of increasing philanthropy in the South Florida LGBT non-profit community.
+Our Fund Foundation's Annual Campaign Fund is our community of generous donors ($1,500+ annually) who stand with us to support our mission of increasing philanthropy in the South Florida LGBTQ non-profit community.

 A Donor Advised Fund is a simple yet powerful way to manage all of your charitable giving in one place.
 You make tax-deductible gifts into your fund and then recommend grants to your chosen charities at any time.